omrilotan/apparatus/readme.md

 ## Contribute

 1. Keep the app slim.
-2. Zip the extension using the shell script `./pack.sh`
+2. Zip the extension using the shell script `npm run pack`